javascript-tutorial/en.javascript.info/1-js/01-getting-started/2-code-editors/article.md

 I'm using:

-- [WebStorm](http://www.jetbrains.com/webstorm/) for JS, and if there is one more language in the project, then I switch to other Jetbrains editors like [PHPStorm](http://www.jetbrains.com/phpstorm/) (PHP), [IDEA](http://www.jetbrains.com/idea/) (Java), [RubyMine](http://www.jetbrains.com/ruby/) (Ruby).
-There are editors for other languages too, but I haven't used them.
+- [WebStorm](http://www.jetbrains.com/webstorm/) for JS, and if there is one more language in the project, then I switch to one of the other Jetbrains offerings listed above.
-- As a lightweight editor -- [Sublime Text](http://www.sublimetext.com) or [Atom](https://atom.io/).
+- As a lightweight editor -- [Sublime Text](http://www.sublimetext.com) or [Atom](https://atom.io/) have served me well.

-If you don't know what to choose, you can consider these ones.

 ## Let's not argue